Shakey's Pizza: Ownership changes and decline

 Two franchisees bought the chain in 1984 and they sold out to Inno-Pacific Holdings of Singapore in 1989.
 By that time, the number of franchises had declined to 221.
 Most of the remaining U. S. stores closed during the time Inno-Pacific owned the chain.
 Some of the remaining franchisees took Inno-Pacific to court in 2003.
 Before the case could come to trial, Shakey's was sold to Jacmar Companies of Alhambra, California in 2004.
 Jacmar had been the franchisee of 19 Shakey's restaurants.
+On September 30, 2024, SPAVI announced the incorporation of an American subsidiary that would own and operate and franchise stores in the United States.

 As of October 2018, there were 51 Shakey's Pizza restaurants in the United States - 48 of the locations are in California (all, except Oroville, are in Southern California), and two in Washington.
 The last location east of the Mississippi River, in Auburn, Alabama, closed in April 2019.

-There are six locations in the Greater Mexico City metro area.
+The location in Renton, Washington closed on January 20, 2025, leaving Pasco as the only remaining Washington location.

 All locations closed their dining rooms in mid-March 2020 to combat the COVID-19 pandemic, with take-out service still available.
 Dining rooms re-opened in May 2021.